Roles and Responsibilities

 - Listen carefully to the views of others and take their ideas on board.

 - Represent the majority view of your class, even if you don't agree!

 - Commit time to this role and accept that you may need to do things during break times and/or lunchtimes.

 - Be hard working.

 For children with a passion for sports, we have introduced our roles of Sports Ambassadors.
-Our sports ambassadors are supported by Mr Irvine and possess many qualities, and are not chosen based purely on sports ability.
+Our sports ambassadors are supported by Mrs Clarke and possess many qualities, and are not chosen based purely on sports ability.
 Instead, we value other skills such as:

 - Having a positive attitude towards learning and participating in sport;

 - Working well as a team;

 - Being approachable for other children across the school;